SKrotkih/SimpleOrganizer/README.md

 There are some predefined category: 'ToDo', 'Work', 'Life', 'Events'.
 Some icons are predefined too.

-The Project is in progress.
+The Project is in progressing.
 For instance, in plan is to add or to remove icons and categories, to make login (at now is used login with default user and password on the parse.com).